 Here $\uinc$ is a given incoming wave, i.e., $\uinc$ also solves the wave equation, and we assume that for $t\leq 0$ it has not reached the scatterer yet.
 The problem can be recast by decomposing the total wave into the incoming and outgoing wave, $u^{\mathrm{tot}}=\uinc + u$, where $u$ solves:

 This will be the problem we are discretizing.

 For simplicity, we consider two possible cases.
-Either $\Omega^- \subseteq \R^d$ has a smooth boundary or $\Omega^- \subseteq \R^2$ is a polygon.
-While we expect that the results and techniques can be generalized to the case of piecewise smooth geometries, such extensions would lead to a much higher level of technicality in the present paper.
-We focus on the exterior scattering problem as our motivation and model problem, but all of the main results also hold for the interior Dirichlet problem.
+The bounded Lipschitz domain $\Omega^- \subseteq \R^d$ has either a smooth boundary or $\Omega^- \subseteq \R^2$ is a polygon.
+While we expect that the results and techniques can be generalized to the case of piecewise smooth geometries, such an extension would lead to a much higher level of technicality in the present paper.
+Although we focus on the exterior scattering problem as our motivating model problem all of the main results also hold for the interior Dirichlet problem.